 Once you have your business plan, your financing, and your consultants on call, then your final step before you open your new practice is to start thinking about where you actually want it to be located.
 There are several things you should consider when selecting a location for your practice, such as traffic and visibility.
 You may find you want to choose a more boutique location instead of a more practical one.
 You will also need to purchase all necessary equipment needed to open your practice, as well.
 Finally, you’ll need to interview, hire, and train your new staff.

-Going the private practice route can undoubtedly be extremely rewarding.
+Also, going the private practice route can undoubtedly be extremely rewarding.
 Not only can you finally see all of your dreams of becoming a successful doctor come to fruition, but you can also experience the satisfaction of knowing that you are providing your patients with the highest quality of care possible, free from the constraints of working in public healthcare.
 If you’ve been aspiring to become an independent healthcare provider, and you’ve done the necessary prep work to start the process, then you can finally move forward with both the confidence and the knowledge to succeed in this new endeavor.

 Posted by Steven